green-coder/girlfriend-advance/gfa-core/src/main/java/roms/readme.txt

-You can put your roms in this directory for example.
+You have to put the gba rom file in this directory, with the name "gba.rom".